 Chiang Chin-kuo Memorial Hall 經國先生紀念堂

-The Chiang Ching-kuo memorial hall is one of the weirdest sites on the island.
-We all know that CKS memorial hall in Taipei, but his son’s memorial hall in Nangan is much less well known.
+The Chiang Ching-kuo Memorial Hall is one of the weirdest sites on the island.
+We all know the CKS memorial hall in Taipei, but his son’s memorial hall in Nangan is much less well-known.
 (Read more…)

 Things We Missed: